Teen Dating Violence - What You Can Do

 - Anyone of any gender can be the victim or the abuser in a relationship

 Dating abuse happens when one partner uses power and control over the other person in a relationship.
 Abuse can take many forms and sometimes can be hard to identify.
 Abuse can be physical, emotional, sexual, financial, or even digital.
 This Power and Control Wheel helps lay out the different kinds of abuse teens may face.
 It is always important to remember that violence in a relationship is NOT normal. , Trust your gut if something feels wrong.
 Here is quiz you can take to help identify if you or someone close to you is in an abusive relationship.

 There are serious long term and short term consequences of TDV.
 These include an increased chance for depression, anxiety, and substance abuse.
 Remember: Learning how to manage complicated emotions like anger and communicating with your partner are important aspects of a healthy relationship.

 What should I do if I think I’m in an unhealthy relationship?

-It takes a lot of courage to acknowledge that you are in an abusive relationship.
-Remember that you are not alone and there are plenty of resources out there to help you out.
-Below is a list of some of these resources that can help you make a plan.
+It takes a lot of courage to acknowledge that you are in an unhealthy or abusive relationship.
+Remember that you are not alone and there are plenty of resources to help you out.
+Below is a list of some of these resources that can help you develop a plan.

-National Resource Center on Domestic Violence: Provides more information on events and stratigies to prevent teen domestic violence
+- National Resource Center on Domestic Violence: Provides more information on events and strategies to prevent teen domestic violence